afanng24/Election_Analysis/README.md

 **Software** : Python 3.7.6 , Visual Studio Code.

 ## Election-Audit Results
-The results of this election were as follows:
+The results of the election is as follows:

 369,711 total votes were cast in this congressional election.
 - Number of votes and the percentage of total votes for each county: